Best U.S. Dollar Credit Cards In Canada For 2026

 How U.S. dollar credit cards work

-Rather than receiving a transaction in U.S. dollars, and converting it to Canadian dollars on your credit card statement, a U.S. dollar credit card does everything in American dollars.
+Rather than receiving a transaction in U.S. dollars and converting it to Canadian dollars on your credit card statement, a U.S. dollar credit card processes transactions in U.S. dollars.

 This also means that you must pay your bill in U.S. dollars.

-To make this work, you need a USD bank account (which the big banks all offer) and a source of funding for it.
-You can use American dollar income or convert Canadian dollars to send to your U.S. account – but remember, that comes with currency exchange fees.
+To make this work, you need a USD bank account (which major banks offer) and a funding source.
+You can use U.S. dollar income or convert Canadian dollars to send to your U.S. account, but keep in mind that this incurs currency exchange fees.

 Can a Canadian get a U.S. credit card?